-Sami2py is a python module that runs the SAMI2 model, as well as archives, loads and plots the resulting modeled values.
+sami2py is a python module that runs the SAMI2 model, as well as archives, loads and plots the resulting modeled values.
 SAMI2 is a model developed by the Naval Research Laboratory to simulate the motions of plasma in a 2D ionospheric environment along a dipole magnetic field [Huba et al, 2000].
-SAMI2 solves for the chemical and dynamical evolution of seven ion species in this environment ( $H^+$ , $H^+$ , $N^+$ , $O^+$ , $N_2$ , $N_2$ , $N_3$ , and $N_3$ .
+SAMI2 solves for the chemical and dynamical evolution of seven ion species in this environment (H^+ , H^+ , N^+ , O^+ , N_2 , N_2 , N_3 , and N_3 .

 The implementation used here includes several added options to the original release of SAMI2.
-A full list is included in Modifica
+A full list is included in Modifications from SAMI2-1.00, but several of these include: